aplboi/CtCI-6th-cpp/README.md

 - In the "solution.cpp", You can find several solutions optimized into C++ from Java code in the book.
 You can also run it "problem.cpp".
 - In the "tester.cpp", there are test codes using C++ unittest framework, "Catch2".

+## About Coding
+Most structure of programs follow the book's Java code, but some points are different.
+- The Java's camelCase is changed into snake_case.
+- The name of the main function has the problem's name.
+This is not consistent with the book's code.
+For example, problem 1.1's name of the main function is "isUniqueChars" in the book, but it is "is_unique" in this directory.

 ## References
 - CtCI main repository
 https://github.com/careercup/CtCI-6th-Edition